JohnDN90/YiDashCamConcatenate/README.md

 2) Edit the settings.cfg file to your desired settings.
 See Settings sections for more details.

-3) In Linux, open a terminal and type /path/to/DashCamArchive, press enter, and follow on-screen instruction.
+3) In Linux, open a terminal and type /path/to/YDCC, press enter, and follow on-screen instruction.
 (Be sure to replace /path/to with the actual path on your PC).
 If you get a "Permission denied" error, you'll have to set "YDCC" as executable by right clicking on YDCC, click Properties, click Permission, click the  box beside "Allow executing file as program" so that a checkmark appears in it, then click Close.
+Optionally, you could specify an alternative configuration file location by passing the path as the first argument to the program, for example: /path/to/YDCC /path/to/alternative_settings.cfg

-4) In Windows, double click "YDCC", it should open in the Command Prompt, follow the on-screen instructions.
+4) In Windows, double click "YDCC", it should open in the Command Prompt and load the default configuration file (located in same directory as YDCC), follow the on-screen instructions.
+Additionally, you can open the Command Prompt and execute the program as C:\Users\John\path\to\YDCC  or to use an alternative configuration file use C:\Users\John\path\to\YDCC C:\Users\John\path\to\alternative_settings.cfg

 ## Settings